Keratosis obturans

-Keratosis obturans is a relatively uncommon ear disease, where dense plug of keratin is present in the deep meatus of the ear.
+Keratosis obturans is a relatively uncommon ear disease, where a dense plug of keratin, formed by abnormal accumulation of desquamated skin in sheet-like layers (lamellae), forms in the bony (deeper) part of the external auditory canal.
 It is clinically diagnosed when removal of the debris shows silvery white peripheral matrix and causes excruciating pain.

 Discovery

 Keratosis obturans was first properly described by Wreden of St. Petersburg in 1874, who differentiated this condition from impacted wax.
 Peipergedes and Behnke were the first to define the distinctions between the two.

 Signs and symptoms

 The most common symptoms are hearing loss and severe pain secondary to the accumulation of keratin in the ear canal.
 Keratosis obturans has been classified into four grades depending on the severity of symptoms: